Matching Augmentation via Simultaneous Contractions: Preprocessing

 \begin{definition}[contractible subgraphs] Let $\alpha \geq 1$ and $t \geq 2$ be fixed constants.
 Given a $2$-edge-connected graph $G$, a collection of vertex-disjoint $2$-edge-connected subgraphs $H_1, H_2, ..., H_k$ of $G$ is called \emph{$(\alpha, t , k)$-contractible} if $2 \leq |V(H_i)| \leq t$ for every $i \in [k]$ and every $\ecss$ of $G$ contains at least $\frac{1}{\alpha} ||\bigcup_{i \in [k]} E(H_i)||$ unit-edges from $\bigcup_{i \in [k]} E(G[V(H_i)])$. \end{definition}

-\begin{definition}[forbidden configurations, types, structured graphs] Given a graph, a {\bf forbidden configuration} is a cut vertex, a parallel edge, a contractible subgraph, an $S_0$, an $S_1$, or an $S_2$.
-We refer to cut vertex, parallel edge, contractible subgraph, $S_0$, $S_1$, and $S_2$ as the {\bf types} of forbidden configurations.
+\begin{definition}[forbidden configurations, types, structured graphs] Given a graph, a {\bf forbidden configuration} is a cut vertex, a parallel edge, a contractible subgraph, an $S_0$, an $S_1$, an $S_2$ , an $S_{\{3,4\}}$, an $S_i$, or an $S'_i$ for $i\in\{3,4,5,6\}$.
+We refer to cut vertex, parallel edge, contractible subgraph, $S_0$, $S_1$, $S_2$, $S_i$, $S'_i$ for $i\in\{3,4,5,6\}$ as the {\bf types} of forbidden configurations.
 A graph is {\bf structured} if it is a MAP instance with at least 20 vertices and does not contain any forbidden configurations. \end{definition}

 Let $\alg$ be an algorithm that outputs for each structured graph $G$ a $2$-edge-connected spanning subgraph of $G$.
 Then, our reduction is given by the following Algorithm~\ref{alg:reduce}.
 In this algorithm, $\divideT_T$ and $\combine_T$ are subroutines that are defined and proven in the lemmas below.